cypress-io/cypress-documentation/source/guides/tooling/plugins-guide.md

 ## Run Lifecycle

-The event {% url `before:spec` before-spec-api %} occurs before a run starts.
+The events {% url `before:run` before-run-api %} and {% url `after:run` after-run-api %} occur before and after a run, respectively.

 You can use {% url `before:run` before-run-api %} to do things like:

 - Set up reporting on a run
 - Start a timer for the run to time how long it takes

+You can use {% url `after:run` after-run-api %} to do things like:

+- Finish up reporting on a run set up in `before:run`
+- Stop the timer for the run set up in `before:run`

 ## Spec Lifecycle